Hide the Pain Harold: Awards

 In 2002, Arató won the János Urbanek Prize.
 The Hungarian Electrotechnical Association (MEE, short for the Hungarian Magyar Elektrotechnikai Egyesület) awards the János Urbanek Prize yearly, which is given to a member who, within the framework of the Association life, has an outstanding theoretical or practical activity in the field of lighting technology.
 In 2010, he won the Déri Miksa Award from the MEE.

 Personal life

 Arató lives in Budapest with his wife Gabriella, his son and his cat "Grecko".
-He has a son who was born in 1973.
+His son who was born in 1973 works as an architect.